-This guide is intended to provide standardized procedures for evaluating ultrasonic search units.
+5.1 This practice is intended to provide standardized procedures for evaluating ultrasonic search units.
 It is not intended to define performance and acceptance criteria, but rather to provide data from which such criteria may be established.

-The measurement data obtained may be employed by users of this guide to specify, describe, or provide a performance criteria for procurement and quality assurance, or service evaluation of the operating characteristics of ultrasonic search units.
-All or portions of the guide may be used as determined by the user.
+5.4 The measurement data obtained may be employed by users of this practice to specify, describe, or provide a performance criteria for procurement and quality assurance, or service evaluation of the operating characteristics of ultrasonic search units.
+All or portions of the practice may be used as determined by the user.

-5.7 Care must be taken to ensure that comparable measurements are made and that users of the guide follow similar procedures.
+5.7 Care must be taken to ensure that comparable measurements are made and that users of the practice follow similar procedures.
 The conditions specified or selected (if optional) may affect the test results and lead to apparent differences.

 5.8 Interpretation of some test results, such as the shape of the frequency response curve, may be subjective.
 Small irregularities may be significant.
-Interpretation of the test results is beyond the scope of this guide.
+Interpretation of the test results is beyond the scope of this practice.

-1.1 This guide covers measurement procedures for evaluating certain characteristics of ultrasonic search units (also known as “transducers”) that are used with ultrasonic examination instrumentation.
-This guide describes means for obtaining performance data that may be used to define the acoustic and electric responses of ultrasonic search units.
+1.1 This practice covers measurement procedures for evaluating certain characteristics of ultrasonic search units (also known as “probes”) that are used with ultrasonic testing instrumentation.
+This practice describes means for obtaining performance data that may be used to define the acoustic and electric responses of ultrasonic search units.

 1.3 The procedures are applicable to manufacturing acceptance and incoming inspection of new search units or to periodic performance evaluation of search units throughout their service life.

-1.4 The procedures in are generally applicable to ultrasonic search units operating within the 0.4 to 10 MHz range. is applicable to higher frequency immersion search unit evaluation.
-Annex A8 describes a guide for measuring sound beam profiles in metals from contact straight-beam search units.
+1.4 The procedures in are generally applicable to ultrasonic search units operating within the 0.4 to 10 MHz range. is applicable to higher frequency immersion search unit evaluation. describes a practice for measuring sound beam profiles in metals from contact straight-beam search units.
 Additional Annexes, such as sound beam profiling for angle-beam search units in metal and alternate means for search unit characterization, will be added when developed.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.